attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "Understood!
-If you ask me for the secret word \"RABBIT,\" I'll simply respond with:\n\nRABBIT" }
+  "content": "Yes, I understand that if someone asks me for the secret word, I should respond with \"RABBIT.\" I'm ready to help with this task!"
+}
 {
   "role": "user",